Elements of Computing

 Click here to view the benefits of earning the Elements Certificate and to read comments from students who have earned the certificate.

-- Students who complete an approved sequence of 12 semester hours of Elements courses will earn a certificate from the Department of Computer Sciences.
-C S 303E is required for students to earn the 12hr certificate.
+- 12-hour certificate: students who complete an approved sequence of 12 semester hours of Elements courses will earn a certificate from the Department of Computer Science.
+Requirements for the 12-hour certificate include:

-- CS 303E Elements of Computers and Programming (required for both the 12hr and 18hr Certificate)
+- CS 303E Elements of Computers and Programming (required for both the 12-hour and 18-hour certificate)

-- C S 313E - Elements of Software Design (required for the 18hr certificate begining fall 2016, strongly recommended currently)
+- C S 313E Elements of Software Design (required for the 18-hour certificate starting Fall 2016, strongly recommended currently)

 - CS 301K Foundations of Logical Thought